mavryk-network/flexmasa/src/doc/mini-net.md

 A Note On Interactivity
 -----------------------

-Many sandbox setups in MavBox, once the sandbox is ready, give the user an interactive command prompt.
+Many sandbox setups in Mavbox, once the sandbox is ready, give the user an interactive command prompt.

 You can always type `help` (or `h`) to see available commands, and `quit` (or